roshanpoudyal/Reinforcement_Learning_tic_tac_toe/README.md

-# Tic Tac Toe with reinforcement learning agent
+# Tic Tac Toe with reinforcement learning (RL) agent
 Implementation of game of tic-tac-toe with reinforcement learning agent.

 ### Implementation
+1. First use [Ogre3D](https://www.ogre3d.org/) for front end and interfacing and C++ for backend and RL agent.
-1. For front end and visualizing the game and interatction with the board use web browser.
+2. After successful implementation of step 1, use Node.js for front end and visualizing the game and interaction.
+Hence increase reachability to users.
-2. For back end processing of the game use a C++ codebase i.e [webassembly](https://webassembly.org/) with [node.js](https://www.npmjs.com/package/webassembly).
+3. For back end processing of the game use a C++ codebase (reuse the implementation from step 1) i.e [webassembly](https://webassembly.org/) with [node.js](https://www.npmjs.com/package/webassembly).

 ### Resources to get started with Webassembly
 1. [Getting started with webassembly with new C/C++ code.](https://developer.mozilla.org/en-US/docs/WebAssembly/C_to_wasm).